 What accounting software do most US companies use?

-The most widely used accounting platforms among US companies are QuickBooks Online and QuickBooks Desktop (dominant for companies under $10M in revenue), NetSuite (standard for mid-market companies between $10M and $1B), Sage Intacct (common in nonprofits and professional services), and Xero (popular among smaller businesses and startups).
-AP automation tools like Bill.com are standard add-ons at most companies using QuickBooks or NetSuite.
+QuickBooks Online and QuickBooks Desktop (dominant under $10M revenue), NetSuite (standard for mid-market $10M–$1B), Sage Intacct (common in nonprofits and professional services), and Xero (popular among smaller businesses and startups).
+Bill.com is a standard add-on at most companies using QuickBooks or NetSuite.

 Do I need QuickBooks certification to work with US clients?

-Formal certification isn't required, but the QuickBooks ProAdvisor certification (free through Intuit) is a credible signal that US clients recognize.
-More important than the certification itself is demonstrated proficiency – meaning you can manage chart of accounts, reconcile bank accounts, run financial reports, and troubleshoot errors without requiring guidance.
-Practical experience in QBO or QuickBooks Desktop is what clients are ultimately evaluating.
+Not formally required, but the QuickBooks ProAdvisor certification (free through Intuit) is a credible signal US clients recognize.
+More important is demonstrated proficiency – managing chart of accounts, reconciling bank accounts, running financial reports, and troubleshooting errors without guidance.

-How important is NetSuite experience for offshore accounting roles?
+How important is NetSuite experience for global accounting roles?

-NetSuite experience is highly important for mid-market US company roles – those at companies with $10M+ in revenue, particularly PE-backed portfolio companies or high-growth tech businesses.
-For these engagements, lack of NetSuite familiarity is a meaningful disadvantage.
-The most effective way to build NetSuite skills is through hands-on platform access (NetSuite offers a training environment) combined with structured learning through NetSuite's SuiteFoundation and Administrator certification programs.
+Very important for mid-market US company roles – particularly PE-backed portfolio companies or high-growth tech businesses.
+Lack of NetSuite familiarity is a real disadvantage at this segment.
+The most effective way to build NetSuite skills is through hands-on platform access combined with NetSuite's SuiteFoundation and Administrator certification programs.

-Which finance software skills should I prioritize if I'm just starting to build US client experience?
+Which finance software skills should I prioritize first?

-Start with QuickBooks Online – it is the most universally applicable platform and the fastest to build proficiency in.
-Complete the free QuickBooks ProAdvisor certification.
-Then build your GAAP foundation through targeted coursework.
-Once you have those two, develop proficiency in Excel financial modeling, and then move to NetSuite or Bill.com depending on the types of clients you want to target.
-This sequence builds the broadest possible base for US client work.
+Start with QuickBooks Online – the most universally applicable platform and fastest to learn.
+Complete the free ProAdvisor certification.
+Build your GAAP foundation through targeted coursework.
+Then develop Excel financial modeling skills, and move to NetSuite or Bill.com depending on the client types you want to target.